 Amazement.
 That feeling you get at the end of every day you are part of our team making a tangible impact on the well-being of your family, your friends, your community.
 You will be part of a foundation that worked to reduce trans fats in the food supply, place AEDs in communities across the country and control the marketing of tobacco.

 Rewards.
 With an impressive benefits package including pension, a competitive salary and flexible hours, you will be well compensated for your efforts and commitment.
 As part of a fun, dedicated team with a supportive culture, you will build internal relationships, sharing ideas, learning and mentoring each other.

 Timing.
 Now is the time to make a career move into a foundation to do meaningful work every day.

 Who you are

-Whether you are working with another non-profit in fund development; or sales, a relationship manager at a corporation or a recent grad wanting to apply your event coordination and sales experience - you are someone driven by the need to work for a place with purpose.
-You want to grow your career in the non-profit sector working at the grassroots level with volunteers to meet and exceed fundraising targets.
+Whether you are working with another non-profit in fund development; sales, or relationship management at a corporation - you are someone driven by the need to work for a place with purpose.
+You want to grow your career in the non-profit sector working at the grassroots level with big businesses and individual volunteers to meet and exceed fundraising targets.
 You can see the big picture and break it down into details to solve problems proactively and push your donation goals forward.
-You have the spirit and the hustle to drive donations through the coordination of dozens of Jump Rope for Heart school-based events; customizing your approach throughout the region to ensure community engagement.
+You have the spirit and the hustle to drive donations through the coordination of dozens of events; customizing your approach throughout the region to ensure community engagement.

 - Foster a community of engagement.
 You will ensure the continued growth and success of fundraising initiatives.
 You will: